Phavored-Armah/DSA-CASE-STUDY-ONE/README.md

-# DSA-CASE-STUDY-ONE
-## Building a Portfolio for a DSA-Case Study on Amazon Product
-After the dataset was given, the first thing i did was to structured the dataset by given it a table by (ctrl-T), click ok.
-Then Column B was clean by using this formular =TRIM(LEFT(B2, FIND(" ",B2, FIND(" ",B2, FIND(" ",B2)+1)+1))) on a new Column C and titled Product_Name2, then double clicking the right-corner-down to effect the formular on the Column C. The Category Column was cleared to on new Column E and named Top Category with this formular =LEFT(D2, FIND("|", D2 & "|") - 1) and double click the down corner to effect the command on that column.
-Click any where of the dataset and go to Insert at the Ribbon, then click on the PivotTable, it will open a default dialogue box, click ok and it will open a fresh sheet with a pivot interface.

-Question 1.
-What is the average discount percentage by product category?
-	In the PivotTable Fields panel: o	Drag Top Category into the Rows area. o	Drag Discount_Percentage into the Values area.
-Then right click it move the cursor to summarize value by, then average and click. o	Home on the Ribbon Tab, click on the % sign after highlighting the Average Discount_Percentage

-2. How many products are listed under each category?
-	In the PivotTable Fields panel: o	Drag Top Category into the Rows area. o	Drag Product ID into the Values area.
-Then right click it move the cursor to summarize value by, then count and click.

-3. What is the total number of reviews per category? o  	Creat a new column by the Review_ID o	Enter this formular=IF(P2="",0,LEN(O2)-LEN(SUBSTITUTE(O2,",",""))+1) o	Name it Review_Count o	Go to the PivotTable Tool on the Ribbon → Analyze → Refresh In the PivotTable Fields panel: o	Drag Top Category into the Rows area. o	Drag Review_Count into the Values area.
-It should be on sum.

-4. Which products have the highest average ratings?
-   	In the PivotTable Fields panel: o	Drag Top Category into the Rows area. o	Drag Rating into the Values area.
-It should be on sum. o	Right click and go to sort, then sort by highest to smallest

-5. What is the average actual price vs the discounted price by category?
-   	In the PivotTable Fields panel: o	Drag Top Category into the Rows area. o	Drag both Actual Price and Discounted Price to the Values area. o	Ensure both are on Average

-6. Which products have the highest number of reviews?
-    In the PivotTable Fields panel: o	Drag Top Category into the Rows area. o	Drag Review_Count into the Values area.
-It should be on sum. o	Right click and go to sort, then sort by highest to smallest

-7. How many products have a discount of 50% or more?
-    In the PivotTable Fields panel: o	Drag Top Category into the Rows area. o	Drag Discount_Percentage into the Values area.
-Then right click it move the cursor to summarize value by, then sum and click. o	Home on the Ribbon Tab, click on the % sign after highlighting the Sum Discount_Percentage

-8. What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)?
-	In the Pivot Table Fields:
-o	Drag Rating  into Rows.
-o	Drag product_name into Values.
-Set it to Count.

-9. What is the total potential revenue (actual_price × rating_count) by category?
-o	Add a new column to the data and name Potential Revenue. o	Enter this formular =actual_price_cell * rating_count_cell In Pivot Table Fields: o	Drag Top Category to Rows. o	Drag Potential Revenue to Values. o	Ensure it shows Sum. o	Highlight Potential Revenue Values and press Ctrl 1 on Keyboard and go to custotm and enter #,###.00,,"M", click ok.

-10. What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)?
-o	Add a new column called Price Bucket. o	In the first row, enter this formula =IF(F2<200, "<₹200", IF(F2<=500, "₹200–₹500", ">₹500")) o	Drag the formula down to apply to all rows
-	In Pivot Table Fields:
-o	Drag Price Bucket into Rows. o	Drag Top Category into Values.
-Make sure the value field is set to Count

-11. How does the rating relate to the level of discount?
-    In the Pivot Table Fields:
-o	Drag Rating into Rows.
-o	Drag Discount_Percentage into Values.
-Set it to sum.

-12. How many products have fewer than 1,000 reviews?
-In the Pivot Table Fields:
-o	Drag Review_Count into Rows. o	Drag Review_ID and Rating_Count into Values.
-Set it to count and sum respectively.

-13. Which categories have products with the highest discounts?
-Inside the Pivot Table:
-o	Drag category to the Rows area. o	Drag your Discount_Percentage column to the Values area. o	Set the value to Max (Right-click → Summarize Values By → Max).
-This will show the maximum discount available in each category.

-14. Identify the top 5 products in terms of rating and number of reviews combined.
-In the Pivot Table Fields:
-o	Drag Top Category into Rows. o	Drag Review_Count and Rating_Count into Values. set both at sum. o	Click on the dropdown by the Row Label and navigate to Value filters → top 10 → change to top 5 → ok

-Finally a dashboard was created for the work and controlled by a slicer Tool. below are the graphical representation of the above
+ # DSA CASE STUDY ONE: Building an Amazon Product Analysis Portfolio
+As part of my data analytics journey, I was tasked with analyzing an Amazon product dataset for a Data Structures & Algorithms (DSA) case study.
+The goal was to transform raw e-commerce data into actionable insights using Excel.
+Here's the story of how I approached and completed the task step-by-step:

+### Step 1: Data Preparation & Cleaning
+The first step in any analysis is preparing the data.
+I began by formatting the raw dataset into a structured Excel table using Ctrl + T, which made sorting and filtering much easier.

+### Cleaning the Product Name
+To simplify product names, I created a new column Product_Name2 using this formula:
+=TRIM(LEFT(B2, FIND(" ",B2, FIND(" ",B2, FIND(" ",B2)+1)+1)))
+Then, I double-clicked the fill handle to apply the formula to the entire column.

+### Extracting the Top Category
+For categorization, I cleaned the Category column by extracting only the top-level category.
+This was done in a new column titled Top Category using:

+excel
+Copy
+Edit
+=LEFT(D2, FIND("|", D2 & "|") - 1)

+### Step 2: Pivot Table Analysis
+With the dataset clean, I moved on to creating a Pivot Table from the Insert > PivotTable option, which opened a new worksheet with a blank pivot interface.
+From here, I carried out multiple analyses:

+1. Average Discount Percentage by Category
+Rows: Top Category

+Values: Discount_Percentage (set to Average)

+Format: Apply percentage format

+2. Number of Products per Category
+Rows: Top Category

+Values: Product ID (set to Count)

+3. Total Reviews per Category
+Created a new column Review_Count using:

+excel
+Copy
+Edit
+=IF(P2="",0,LEN(O2)-LEN(SUBSTITUTE(O2,",",""))+1)
+Refreshed Pivot Table

+Rows: Top Category

+Values: Review_Count (set to Sum)

+4. Products with Highest Average Ratings
+Rows: Top Category

+Values: Rating (set to Average)

+Sorted by highest ratings

+5. Average Actual vs Discounted Price
+Rows: Top Category

+Values: Actual Price, Discounted Price (both set to Average)

+6. Products with the Most Reviews
+Rows: Top Category

+Values: Review_Count (set to Sum)

+Sorted by highest values

+7. Products with Discounts ≥ 50%
+Rows: Top Category

+Values: Discount_Percentage (set to Sum)

+Filtered or interpreted based on % totals

+8. Distribution of Product Ratings
+Rows: Rating

+Values: Product_Name (set to Count)

+9. Total Potential Revenue by Category
+New column Potential Revenue:

+excel
+Copy
+Edit
+=Actual_Price_Cell * Rating_Count_Cell
+Pivot Table:

+Rows: Top Category

+Values: Potential Revenue (set to Sum)

+Format as: #,###.00,, "M"

+10. Unique Products per Price Range
+New column Price Bucket:

+excel
+Copy
+Edit
+=IF(F2<200, "<₹200", IF(F2<=500, "₹200–₹500", ">₹500"))
+Rows: Price Bucket

+Values: Top Category (set to Count)

+11. Relation Between Rating and Discount
+Rows: Rating

+Values: Discount_Percentage (set to Sum)

+12. Products with Fewer Than 1,000 Reviews
+Rows: Review_Count

+Values: Review_ID and Rating_Count (set to Count and Sum)

+13. Categories with Highest Discounts
+Rows: Category

+Values: Discount_Percentage (set to Max)

+14. Top 5 Products by Rating + Reviews
+Rows: Top Category

+Values: Review_Count and Rating_Count (set to Sum)

+Filter: Value Filters > Top 10 > change to Top 5

+### Step 3: Dashboard & Visualization
+To present the findings, I designed an interactive dashboard.
+Key charts and metrics were linked to Slicer Tools, allowing users to filter by categories, price ranges, or ratings.
+This enabled quick comparisons and dynamic insights.

+### Conclusion
+This DSA case study helped me apply foundational data analysis techniques using Excel.
+From data cleaning to advanced pivot table operations and dashboard design, I learned how to extract meaningful business insights from e-commerce datasets.
+It was not just a technical exercise—but a real-world simulation of how data drives strategic decisions.

 ![image](https://github.com/user-attachments/assets/e89bbcd3-0c78-4521-8412-a52b2e644c30)